-Accreditation The Culinary Arts two-year program (AAS degree) is accredited by the American Culinary Federation Foundation Accrediting Commission, a specialized accrediting commission recognized by the Council for Higher Education Accreditation.
+Accreditation Culinary Arts, accredited by the American Culinary Federation Foundation Accrediting Commission, a specialized accrediting commission recognized by the Council for Higher Education Accreditation.
 A student graduating from the program will be eligible to receive national certification status as a Certified Culinarian (CC).